Full laser resurfacing

 Laser resurfacing is especially effective for treating smoker’s lines, wrinkles from years of sun exposure as well as helping with general skin rejuvenation and skin tightening.
 It works to improve skin texture and address a variety of other issues that arise as a result of years of exposure to our environment.

-About laser treatments
+Types of laser treatments

 Here is Dr Rhona Cameron, who heads up our laser team, talking about your options for laser treatment.